Top Hizbul terrorist trapped in Kashmir, encounter on

 Terrorists killed in Handwara were active in forests for two weeks

-Meanwhile in another encounter at Pulwama, one terrorist has been killed.
+Meanwhile, in another encounter at Pulwama, one terrorist has been killed.

 The forces had launched a search operation, following which the gun battle broke out in Beighpora in South Kashmir.
 The operation was launched after the forces received a tip-off about the presence of top Hizbul Mujahideen terrorists.

-In the past two months several operations have been launched in Kashmir.
-However in the last three days, eight security personnel have been martyred in different encounters.
+In the past two months, several operations have been launched in Kashmir.
+However, in the last three days, eight security personnel have been martyred in different encounters.